 If you’re growing your plants in a greenhouse, then this can slightly change things as you can manipulate the environment a little more.

 As a rule, though, it’s worth seeing what sorts of plants can be grown successfully in your area.
 You can check online for this kind of information, or you can ask local gardeners for their input.

 When you are getting your garden ready you should also make sure that you only get the best quality seeds.

 Ultimately, a seed is the beginning of a living organism so you need to make sure that they’re high quality.
-There are a range of different kinds of seeds to consider, such as heirloom seeds, open pollinated or organic seeds.
+There is a range of different kinds of seeds to consider, such as heirloom seeds, open-pollinated or organic seeds.